ANANDFORPERSONAL/salon-crm/INTEGRATION_GUIDE.md

 ## 🎉 Success!

-You now have a fully integrated Salon CRM system with:
+You now have a fully integrated Ease My Salon system with:
 - ✅ Frontend with API integration
 - ✅ Backend with all endpoints
 - ✅ Authentication system